 About Good Cheer Food Bank

-Good Cheer uses an innovative food points shopping system.
-A one-person household receives 70 points, and for every additional persons 10 extra points are allotted.
+Good Cheer uses an innovative “points” shopping system.
+A one-person household receives 70 points, and 10 more points are allotted for every additional person.
 A four-person family would receive 100 points per month to spend on supplemental groceries.

 Food Bank Q & A